HUDS Leadership

 Haneef began her career in food and beverage departments at five-star hotels and restaurants in India.
 She earned a bachelor's degree at Osmania University and a diploma in hotel management and catering technology from India's National Council for Hotel Management and Catering Technology.
 Haneef graduated from the Harvard Graduate School of Education Institute of Education Management and is an alumna of Harvard Business School through its General Management Program.

-BARB KEMPKEN, Director for Residential Dining Operations
+Barb Kempken, Director for Residential Dining Operations

 Barbara (Barb) Kempken joined HUDS as Director for Residential Dining Operations in January 2023.
 She first entered collegiate dining and the Ivy Leagues in 2017 at Brown University, after almost two decades in foodservice in elementary and secondary schools.
 At Brown, Barb was the Director of Dining Operations and Strategic Sourcing; in 2021, she moved to Washington University in St. Louis, Missouri, to lead their overall dining program.
 She has worked in both contract operations and self-operated hospitality programs.